 What is polio?

 Poliomyelitis is commonly called polio.
-It is an infectious disease.
+It's an infectious disease.
 It is caused by 1 of 3 types of poliovirus.
 Polio is easily spread from person to person.
 The poliovirus is a virus that can cause paralysis.
-But most people who are infected with polio have no symptoms and a few have mild symptoms.
+But most people who are infected with polio have no symptoms.
+And about 1 in 4 people may have flu-like symptoms.
 Very few people who get polio develop paralysis.
-Since the polio vaccine was invented in 1955, polio has been nearly stamped out.
-In the U.S., there have been no known cases of polio since 1979.
+Since the polio vaccine was invented in 1955, polio has been nearly stamped out in the U.S.

-Poor and developing countries may not have access to the vaccine.
+Poor and developing countries may not have access to the current polio vaccines.
 Polio is still a concern in these areas, especially for infants and children.

 What causes polio?

 Polio is caused by 1 of 3 types of the poliovirus.
 It often spreads due to contact with infected feces.
 This often happens from poor handwashing.
 It can also happen from eating or drinking contaminated food or water.
 It can also be spread when an infected person coughs or sneezes infected droplets into the air.
 Those with the virus can excrete the virus in their stool for several weeks.
 People are most contagious right before symptoms start and soon after they appear.

 What are the symptoms of polio?